 3. You’ll meet someone before he does.

-Not true in most cases.
-Men cannot be alone for two minutes.
-He will have a girlfriend very soon.
+That might not be the case.
+Why?
+Because Men cannot be alone for two minutes.
+He might have a girlfriend 3 seconds after you split up.
 She may even become his second wife quicker than you can say prenup.
 Not your concern.
 You just take your time and date if you want and have fun and meet new, interesting people.
 It will happen for you, too.
 (If that’s what you want.)

-4. You don’t drink too much.
-A couple glasses of wine every night is fine.
+4. A couple glasses of wine every night is fine.

-When getting divorced, people tend to drink a lot to numb the pain and ease anxiety.
+When getting divorced, divorced women tend to drink a lot to numb the pain and ease anxiety.
 PLEASE don’t fall into this.
 Divorcing men and divorcing or divorced women are very susceptible to alcohol addiction.
 Plus, you don’t need a DUI right now.
-Drinking is not okay every night for a long period of time.
+Drinking wine is not okay every night for a long period of time.

 5. Everyone knows the divorce wasn’t your fault and they hate him.